 There are different options provided for completion of the transaction such as wire transfer to the seller, PayPal transaction or cash.
 Though not all of the buyers and sellers would be interested in sitting across the table to complete the bitcoin trade, there would be a few who are from the same locality and would be interested in buying the bitcoins in cash.

 No “Know Your Customer” regulations

-Absence of a central platform in peer-to-peer exchanges could make the buyers and sellers exempt from traditional laws, and could also make it tougher for regulators to probe trading activity.
+The absence of a central platform in peer-to-peer exchanges could make the buyers and sellers exempt from traditional laws, and could also make it tougher for regulators to probe trading activity.
 Generally, peer-to-peer trades do not require any KYC documentation regarding your identity and offer a reputation system in order to track your own trading history.
-The central crypto currency exchanges on the other hand force the buyers of the virtual currencies to complete their KYC.
+The central cryptocurrency exchanges on the other hand force the buyers of the virtual currencies to complete their KYC.